 Confidentiality.
 Neither Party shall disclose the terms of this Transaction to a third party (other than the Party's and its affiliates' employees, lenders, counsel, or accountants who have agreed to keep such terms confidential) except in order to comply with any applicable law, order, regulation or exchange rule; provided, each Party shall notify the other Party of any proceeding of which it is aware which may result in disclosure and use reasonable efforts to prevent or limit the disclosure.
 The Parties shall be entitled to all remedies available at law or in equity to enforce, or seek relief in connection with, this confidentiality obligation; provided, all monetary damages shall be limited as set forth in the referenced Agreement.

 Governing Agreement.
 This confirmation letter is being provided pursuant to and in accordance with the Master Energy Purchase and Sale Agreement between Enron Power Marketing, Inc. and Calpine Power Services Company dated December 27, 1999, and constitutes part of and is subject to all of the terms and provisions of such agreement.
 Notwithstanding any contrary provisions in the Agreement, any conflict between this Confirmation and the Agreement shall be resolved in favor of this Confirmation.
 Terms used but not defined herein shall have the meanings ascribed to them in the Agreement.
-Upon the finalization of the ERCOT Protocols, the Parties agree to negotiate in good faith and amend this Confirmation, if necessary, to give effect to the original intentions of the Parties under this Confirmation wherever possible and conform in all material respects to all applicable ERCOT Protocols.
+Upon (i) ERCOT or ERCOT industry participants’ action to alter/redefine products and/or transmission associated therewith which affects the Unplanned B Undelivered product specified herein, and/or (ii) finalization and/or subsequent substantive amendment of the ERCOT Protocols, the Parties agree to negotiate in good faith and amend this Confirmation, if necessary, to give effect to the original intentions of and relative economic benefits to the Parties under this Confirmation wherever possible and conform in all material respects to all applicable ERCOT Protocols.

 Please confirm that the terms stated herein accurately reflect the agreement reached on November 6, 2000 between you and EPMI by returning an executed copy of this letter by facsimile to EPMI at (713) 646-2491.
 Your response should reflect the appropriate party in your organization who has the authority to enter into this transaction.
 If you have any questions please call (713) 853-1886.